bpoisso/AGXOrin64/README.md

    - MaryTTS for text-to-speech with voice cloning
    - Streamlit for web-based interfaces

-4. **Agent Development**:
+5. **Agent Development**:
    - Parent agent for managing specialized agents
    - Code-Server for IDE-like development
    - Agent templates for quick development
    - System for creating, managing, and running agents

-5. **Backup System**:
+6. **Backup System**:
    - Google Drive integration for cloud backup
    - Daily automated backups

-6. **System Management**:
+7. **System Management**:
    - Start-up script for all services
+   - Cleanup script for resetting the environment
    - System testing and verification

-The system is designed to be self-hosted on your Jetson hardware, with all services running locally.
+The system is designed to be self-hosted on your Jetson hardware, with all services running locally and data stored on the external NVMe drive for better performance.
 This setup provides a complete environment for developing and running AI agents that can handle tasks like text generation, web scraping, and text-to-speech conversion.

-To get started, navigate to http://localhost:8501 to access the Streamlit dashboard for managing your agents
+To get started, navigate to http://localhost:8501 to access the Streamlit dashboard for managing your agents.